 An Attitude of Gratitude

-Speaking of restaurants, I am grateful that I can still enjoy my favorite fast food and restaurant cuisine just by ordering, paying and showing up!
-The local restaurant communities are totally showing up for us and we should support them by ordering take out whenever possible.
+I am grateful that I can still enjoy my favorite fast food and restaurant cuisine just by ordering, paying, and showing up!
+The local restaurant communities are totally showing up for us and we should support them by ordering take-out whenever possible.
 Even the large chain restaurants employ local people, so don’t completely boycott them!

 Please schedule a time for us to talk about your future travel plans!
 Email me at email@example.com or call me directly at 405.310.7588.
 Because travel WILL be back!